robotenique/snacker/deliverables/doc/recommender.md

 IMPORTANT: Procedures when adding information to the production database
 ===

-1. Remove the 'delete' from the routes to add new things into the database!
-2. Get app.py from github, then add the new methods there!
-* FOR THE TA to run: Create username.txt, and password.txt!!
-(Will the TA actually run the project??)
-* Change db to remote database
-* DELETE all unnecessary routes

 TODO's:
 --> Maybe change user id in the reviews to be user first_name (or last name)